fiee/croisee/README.rst

 Your saved puzzles are always public (otherwise you couldn’t access it later).
 Everyone can change it.
 Your solutions (i.e. questions for words) are only saved with the puzzle.

+If you open and save a public puzzle of someone else, you get a copy.

 as authenticated user
 ^^^^^^^^^^^^^^^^^^^^^